Nutanix

 Acquisition in 2018

-Netsil Inc. specializes in monitoring solutions for distributed cloud applications.
-Founded in 2012 and based in San Francisco, the company offers an observability platform that enables DevOps teams to ensure application uptime and performance.
-Its innovative Application Operations Center (AOC) automatically maps the entire application ecosystem, discovering both internal and external services while capturing their dependencies.
-This tool provides real-time metrics on service health, allowing Site Reliability Engineers (SREs) and DevOps professionals to gain comprehensive visibility into critical services.
-By leveraging a content-driven analytics engine, Netsil’s solution derives insights from API calls without the need for code modifications, facilitating quick deployment and troubleshooting of performance issues.
-As of 2018, Netsil operates as a subsidiary of Nutanix, Inc.
+Netsil Inc. is a company that specializes in monitoring solutions for distributed cloud applications.
+Founded in 2012 and headquartered in San Francisco, California, Netsil provides an observability platform that enables DevOps teams to ensure uptime and performance of their applications.
+Its flagship product, the Application Operations Center (AOC), automatically creates a comprehensive map of applications, identifying both internal and external services while capturing their dependencies.
+This topology map allows for real-time monitoring of key performance indicators, helping teams address service-level pain points and troubleshoot performance bottlenecks without requiring code instrumentation.
+By leveraging high-resolution metrics, Netsil equips Site Reliability Engineers (SREs) and DevOps professionals with the visibility necessary for incident response, capacity planning, and effective deployment management.
+As of March 2018, Netsil operates as a subsidiary of Nutanix, Inc.

 Minjar